cmplank/cache-cdn/README.md

 </html>
 ```

-Third, import cache-cdn and call it with a source (your html file) and destination.
+Third, import cache-cdn and call it with a source and destination.

 ```javascript
 const cacheCdn = require("../cache-cdn");